TitoLuce/Lore-BulletsPlatformerGame/README.md

 # I wanna escape the Dungeon
 ## Description

-This platformer game payes homage to "I wanna be the guy" and it's fangames, making the player go through a dungeon full of deadly spikes and dangerous platforms to escape it and see the outside world once again.
+This platformer game pays homage to "I wanna be the guy" and it's fangames, making the player go through a dungeon full of deadly spikes and dangerous platforms to escape it and see the outside world once again.

 ## Key Features